Golf’s FedEx Cup, while famous for its $10m paychecks, has not exactly caught fire since its inception in 2007.

 - In Week One they play a 72-hole stroke play tournament, no cut; the top 8 advance to the ‘Champion’s Weekend’ and;

-- Seed those eight based on the regular season money list & in Week Two they play 18-hole knockout matches to determine the winner – who takes home the entire purse along with the ‘FedEx Cup Champion’ title.
+- Seed those eight based on the regular season money list and in Week Two they play 18-hole knockout matches to determine the winner – who takes home the entire purse along with the ‘FedEx Cup Champion’ title.

 It satisfies all of my ‘Rules’.
 It’s elite, it’s dramatic – with most players facing going home at the end of week one – and it’s fast.
 11 days start to finish.